-KIMT-TV has grown and innovated along with the television broadcasting industry, bringing news and programming from black and white to the implementation of digital television in May of 2002, expanding later that summer to high-definition television.
-The current demographic area viewing audience, now referred to as the “Rochester, Minnesota, DMA,” has tripled and is closer to four times the viewership in 1954.
+KIMT-TV, on the air for more than 60 years, has grown and innovated along with the television broadcasting industry, bringing news and programming from black and white to the implementation of digital television in May of 2002, expanding later that summer to high-definition television to now a leader in North Iowa and Southern Minnesota news.

 Owned by Heartland Media, KIMT is a reliable and trustworthy news station that integrates the latest technology to bring you the most accurate newscasts on a daily basis along with CBS’ prime programming.

 The station signed on for the first time on May 15, 1954, as KGLO-TV owned by Lee Enterprises along with the Globe Gazette and KGLO radio.

 In August of 1977, the Federal Communications Commission ruled that one company could not own all the media outlets in a city, and Lee Enterprises was forced to break up its cluster.
 KGLO was sold to BY communications and the television station was renamed KIMT, standing for Iowa/Minnesota Television.
 In 1980, it was sold to the Shott family of Bluefield, West Virginia.
 In 1984, they sold KIMT to Spartan Radiocasting Company (Spartan Communications).